SnaveSutit/scripts-and-tools/README.md

 # scripts-and-tools

-A collections of handy Powershell scripts I've made to make my life easier
+A collection of handy Powershell scripts I've made to make my life easier